ComposableFi/composable/book/src/nix/development-environments.md

 nix develop ".#docs"
 ```

-In order to launch a shell that only includes the required tools for writing docs.
+To launch a shell that only includes the required tools for writing docs.

 You can view all available devShells by typing `nix flake show`.